-After giving effect to the offering, the Morgan Stanley Funds will own approximately 61.0% of our outstanding common stock.
+After giving effect to the offering, the Morgan Stanley Funds will own approximately % of our outstanding common stock.
 Two of our directors, Messrs.
 Hoffen and Fry, and two of our director nominees, Messrs.
 Hoffman and Elliott, are employees of Morgan Stanley.
 As a result of these relationships, Morgan Stanley may be deemed to control our management and policies.
 In addition, Morgan Stanley may be deemed to control all matters requiring stockholder approval, including the election of our directors, the adoption of amendments to our certificate of incorporation and the approval of mergers and sales of all or substantially all our assets.
 Circumstances could arise under which the interests of Morgan Stanley could be in conflict with the interests of our other stockholders.

-Certain of our underwriters may have conflicts of interest because an affiliate of one of the underwriters will receive part of the proceeds of this offering and because affiliates of one of the underwriters own a majority of our outstanding common shares.
+One of our underwriters may have conflicts of interest because its affiliate will receive part of the proceeds of this offering.

 One of the representatives of the underwriters-Banc of America Securities LLC-is affiliated with a lender under our credit facilities.
-We expect to use substantially all of the net proceeds of this offering to repay outstanding indebtedness under our credit facilities, including approximately \$2.3 million that will be payable with respect to indebtedness owed to Bank of America, N.A., an affiliate of Banc of America Securities LLC.
+We expect to use substantially all of the net proceeds of this offering to repay outstanding indebtedness under our credit facilities, including approximately \$ that will be payable with respect to indebtedness owed to Bank of America, N.A., an affiliate of Banc of America Securities LLC.
 As a result, this underwriter may have a conflict of interest.